mikependon/RepoDB/RepoDb.Nuget/documentation.md

  - We will keep it simple as possible (KISS principle)
  - We will make it fast as possible
- - We will never make complex implementations (specially for Queries and Methods)
+ - We will never make complex implementations (specially for Joins)
- - We will avoid developing complex JOINs (until it is needed and requested by the community)
  - We will never ever do try-catch inside the library

 ### Features